 Residents are required to write a paper of publishable quality or present a paper or poster at a national meeting.

 Starting date on or about July 1.
 Expected weekly hours: 40.
 8 weeks of on-call duty.

 - O.D. degree from an ACOE accredited school or college of optometry prior to the residency start date

 - Successful completion of Parts I and II of the NBEO examinations

 - Attend clinic every day as assigned

-- Attend weekly optometry conferences as well as preparing for and participating in these discussions
+- Attend optometry conferences (every Thursday) as well as preparing for and participating in these discussions

-- Present case reports, lead journal club discussions, and/or reviews of ocular disease topics to the optometry staff at least six times during the year
+- Present case reports and/or reviews of ocular disease topics to the eye clinic staff at least four times during the year

-- Take on-call responsibility for eight weeks during the last six months of the program
+- Take call for the equivalent of approximately 60 days during the last eight months of the program

 - Precept fourth-year optometry students during the last half of the residency